pycroscopy/atomai/README.md

        full_epoch=True, training_cycles=120, swa=True  # training parameters
 )
 ```
-Make a prediction with the trained ImSpec model
+Make a prediction with the trained ImSpec model by running
 ```python
 prediction = model.predict(imgs_val, norm=False)
 ```

 ### Deep ensembles

-One can also us AtomAI to train an ensemble of models instead of just a single model.
+One can also use AtomAI to train an ensemble of models instead of just a single model.
 The average ensemble prediction is usually more accurate and reliable than that of the single model.
 In addition, we also get the information about the [uncertainty in our prediction](https://arxiv.org/abs/1612.01474) for each pixel/point.

 ```python
 # Ititialize and compile ensemble trainer